CuisineTrove/.github/README.md

 Cuisine Trove is a partially open source online cookbook project.
 Our project is set up so that you can run it locally on your own machine.
 The service is also available at: somewebsite.com

 ## Features
-- Search recipe: by name or ingredients
+- Search for a recipe: by name or ingredients
-- Management of recipes
+- Recipes management

 The features will be added on an ongoing basis as the project develops.